NTIA/scos-sensor/INSTALL.md

       - `cp env.template env`
       - Open `env` in your favorite editor and modify it with your sensor's actual domain name and IP.
 The file is designed to make its best guess, but it's better to hardcode the values if you know them.
       - Carefully note the items marked **SECURITY WARNING**
-    - the following step modifies other template files with the changes you made to `env`
-      - `./scripts/deploy.sh`
  - set up the database outside the container so it persists
-   - source ./env
+   - `source ./env`
    - ./scripts/deploy.sh       # `deploy.sh` uses `env` to modify other templates
    - sudo pip install -r ./src/requirements-dev.txt  (or use a virtualenv)
    - python ./src/manage.py makemigrations && ./src/manage.py migrate
    - python ./src/manage.py createsuperuser
  - build the containers (this may take some to start up)

+EXTRAS:
+ - echo source /home/deploy/scos-sensor/env >> $VIRTUAL_ENV/bin/postactivate

 Start Sensor
 ------------